Cast/Notable Credits:

 Secondly, I liked the security corridor sequence. * Highlight to Read * Four of the strike commandos enter the corridor adjacent to the Red Queen's mainframe room in an effort to

 The leader of the team dodges a couple of sweeps and then comes to his end as the single laser beam then transforms into a laser web slicing him into a hundred little cubes.
+I thought that was pretty awesome.
+It's definitely one of my favorite kills of all time.

 Along side of Milla is another one of my favorite movie hotties, Michelle